Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 2. Update Forge to the latest version
 3. Update FerriteCore and Just Enough Items to their latest versions
 4. Remove Halogen (Sodium Reforged)
-5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed
+5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed and configured accordingly
 6. Enable `Background JEI Loading` in ModernFix' settings

 Known issues: None (yet?)